jsuarez5341/gan-you-do-the-gan-gan/README.md

 python figures.py
 ```

+Note: GANs are not the most stable training targets.
+The same is true for GAN-GAN.
+You should not expect to be able to reproduce the main figure exactly without some tweaking and searching over random seeds.

 # TL;DR

 GAN You Do the GAN-GAN?
 Yes you GAN!
 Generative models can model other generative models in an interpretable and meaningful latent space.